Ted Dexter: Outside cricket

 Dexter was a talented golfer, an amateur champion, and some believe could have achieved success in that sport if he had not chosen cricket.
 In Australia in 1962–1963 he played a foursome with Norman Von Nida, Jack Nicklaus and Gary Player (with Colin Cowdrey as his caddy) and they offered to take him to America to become a tournament golfer, but Dexter declined.
-He also went on to win the President's Putter three times in his career.
+He went on to win the President's Putter three times in his career.

 Dexter owned Jaguar cars, Norton motorbikes, greyhounds, race horses and in 1970 piloted his Aztec BPA-23 Pommies Progress to Australia with his family to cover the Ashes as a journalist, covering 12,000 miles and making 24 stops.

 Dexter launched his own PR company, which ran for many years and briefly became a television cricket commentator, alongside Richie Benaud and Denis Compton.
 He wrote a weekly column on cricket for The Observer, and then, more lucratively, for the Sunday Mirror.

-His fondness for horse racing exceeded even that of Gary Sobers and Brian Close.
-He carried a then rare portable television to watch races in cricket dressing rooms and once declared a Sussex innings from Brighton Racecourse.
+He was noted for his enthusiasm for horse racing, which reportedly exceeded that of Gary Sobers and Brian Close.
+He carried a portable television to watch races in cricket dressing rooms and once declared a Sussex innings from Brighton Racecourse.

-He co-wrote with Clifford Makins the crime novel Testkill (1976) where an Australian bowler is murdered during play at a Test match against England at Lord's.
+He co-wrote, with Clifford Makins, the crime novel Testkill (1976) where an Australian bowler is murdered during play at a Test match against England at Lord's.

 In December 2012, on BBC One's Antiques Roadshow, Dexter appeared with Paul Atterbury, a life-long fan.
 Dexter talked about his father's Military Cross, which had subsequently been stolen.

 Death

 Dexter died on 25 August 2021 at the age of 86 in Wolverhampton due to an age-related illness.
-He left a widow Susan (whom he married in 1959), a son, daughter and several grandchildren.
+He left a widow Susan, a son, daughter and several grandchildren.
 In a statement following his death, Marylebone Cricket Club described him as "one of England's greatest ever cricketers".
 England players wore black armbands as a tribute during the second day of the third test match of the series between India and England at Headingley.